rosssaunders/pg_deribit/README.md

 # pg_deribit - Deribit API Wrapper for PostgreSQL

 This project provides a PostgreSQL wrapper for the Deribit API, enabling easy interaction with Deribit's cryptocurrency trading platform from PostgreSQL.

 It's designed for developers and data analysts who want to integrate Deribit's features into PostgreSQL-based applications or perform complex data analysis.

+## Who is this for

 ![Who is this for](whoisthisfor.png)

-## Features

-- **Seamless Integration**: Directly use SQL to interact with Deribit's API.
-- **Data Analysis**: Perform complex queries on trading data.
-- **Real-Time Data**: Access live market data.
-- **User-Friendly**: Designed with simplicity in mind for both developers and analysts.

 ## Getting Started